mammaldev/ng-mm-route/README.md

 root URL.
 This is useful when your homepage is not found at the root URL.
 This method accepts a single argument which should always be a string.

-#### setRoles
+#### setRoleGetter

-Example: `mmRouteProvider.setRoles([ 'admin' ])`
+Example: `mmRouteProvider.setRoleGetter(function() { return [ 'admin' ] })`

-Set the roles available to the *active user*.
+Set a function that returns the roles available to the *active user*.
 Usually you'd get this information from the server and output it into your page.
 The roles available will be used to determine which route definition (if any) should be used.
-This method accepts a single argument which should always be an array of strings.
+This method accepts a single argument which should always be a function returning an array of strings.

 #### setRoutes